 Damp is also often a problem in listed homes and if not damp-proofed when the problem arises, can lead to ruinously expensive repairs and this is one major reason why very old homes become a noose round the neck of the owner.

-There are several systems to alleviate this, one being, by coincidence (LOL!) a product we stock and apply ourselves, known as clear-coat, and you can see more info about that using think LINK which opens in a new window.
+There are several systems to alleviate this, one being, by coincidence (LOL!) a product we stock and apply ourselves, known as clear-coat, which is a completely transparent damp-proof wall coating.

 Where the building requires painting, the same colour and finish must be used.

 The challenge is that older paints had LEAD in them, modern paints do not, so you CANNOT go to B and Q and buy the paint, it has to come from a specialists, so there you go, LEAD PAINT is still being used and is still available to buy and not many people know that!

 So in summary, owning a listed house can be problematic but only if repairs and maintenance are not carried out in accordance with your local council and the guidelines set down by English Heritage or CADW.